Alabama

 |

-Absentee ballot return envelopes must be signed by the voter and a witness or other authorized official.
+Absentee ballot return envelopes must be signed by the voter under penalty of perjury and a witness over 18 or an authorized official.
 Ballots are not counted if the voter or the official or witness authorized by law to attest the voter’s certificate failed to properly sign the certificate on the outside of the return envelope.

 |